Statement of Compliance with the QCA Corporate Governance Code

 6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities

 As the business has developed, the composition of the Board has been under review to ensure that it remains appropriate to the managerial requirements of the group.
 At least one third of the directors retire annually in rotation in accordance with the Company’s Articles of Association.
 This enables the shareholders to decide on the election of the Company’s Board.
+During FY2024 Chris Jones stepped back from his role as Non-Executive Director and was replaced by Björn Lindblom.
+Björn is a serial entrepreneur with a strong managerial track record and over 25 years’ experience of starting and growing technology companies.
+He was previously Chief Executive of Connode AB prior to its acquisition by Cyan plc in 2016 to form CyanConnode and more recently, until 2021, has provided consultancy services to the Company.
+He has also served as Chairman and board member in several technology companies, including Allgon AB, listed on NASDAQ First North.

 The Board takes decisions regarding the appointment of new directors as a whole and this is only done following a thorough assessment of a potential candidate’s skills and suitability for the role.